top of page

 Sadly, we lost our beloved Callie in 2016 very suddenly to what we sincerely believe was heart disease, resulting from a grain free diet.
 Thankfully, we still have Callie's daughter Ava as well as her half sister Zayda and Zayda's daughter Cadi.
 We also have our "little brick", Evony, from an unrelated line.

-We are currently stationed in Chesapeake, Virginia – the latest in a long line of Coast Guard assignments for my helicopter pilot husband – and working our newest pup Cadi towards her Utility test.
+We are currently stationed in Middletown, Rhode Island – the latest in a long line of Coast Guard assignments for my helicopter pilot husband – and working our newest pups, Odin & Ember, towards her Utility test.

 Not only are Pudelpointers great hunting dogs, they are the happiest, silliest, best snuggling, most wonderful house dogs.
 They make us smile every day.
 I guess you could say that first goofy looking furry faced little dog worked her way into my heart and I will be forever grateful for the day my husband came home and said he wanted a “bird dog”.